How to test a car battery

 How to charge a car battery

-There are a wide range of battery chargers on the market, available from all good car accessory stores.
 Your local stockist will be able to advise on which charger is suitable for your car and its battery – some cars have larger batteries that require a more powerful charger.
-It's worth carrying a portable jump start pack in your car for emergencies – our test of the best can help you choose.
+It's also worth carrying a portable jump start pack in your car for emergencies, or at least some standard jump leads.

 We recommend you use an automatic battery charger.
 These have built-in systems that stop delivering power once the battery has reached optimum voltage.
 They then switch to a ‘maintenance’ or ‘trickle’ mode that keeps the battery topped up.
 Some chargers also have a built-in battery tester.